 Whenever possible, employees shall have the right to determine vacation time; however, the County reserves the right to schedule vacation time.
-Requests for vacation leave shall be reviewed with and approved by the Department Head in advance so as to ensure continuity of services.
+Requests for vacation leave shall be reviewed with and approved by the Department Head, or their designee, in advance so as to ensure continuity of services.